Freikorps Oberland

-The Freikorps Oberland (also Bund Oberland or Kameradschaft Freikorps und Bund Oberland) was a voluntary paramilitary organization that, in the early years of the Weimar Republic, fought against Communist and Polish insurgents.
-It was successful in the 1921 Battle of Annaberg and became the core of the Sturmabteilung (SA) in Bavaria while several members later turned against the Nazis.
+The Freikorps Oberland ("Highlands Free Corps"; also Bund Oberland or Kameradschaft Freikorps und Bund Oberland) was a voluntary paramilitary organization that, in the early years of the Weimar Republic, fought against communist and Polish insurgents.
+It was successful in the 1921 Battle of Annaberg and became the core of the Sturmabteilung (SA) in Bavaria, although several members later turned against the Nazis.

-The group was founded in April 1919 by Rudolf von Sebottendorf, president of Thule Society.
-The cabinet of Johannes Hoffmann (SPD) had fled from Bavarian Soviet Republic to Bamberg.
-Major Albert Ritter von Beckh (1870–1958) assumed military control.
+The group was founded in April 1919 by Rudolf von Sebottendorf, president of the Thule Society.
+The cabinet of Johannes Hoffmann (SPD) had fled from the Bavarian Soviet Republic to Bamberg.
+Major Albert Ritter von Beckh (1870–1958) then assumed military control.
 Most of the volunteers came from Bavaria, and therefore the symbol of the Edelweiß was chosen.
-Its direct precursor was the "Kampfbund" within Thule Society, which also was against the Bavarian Soviet republic.
+Its direct precursor was the "Kampfbund" within the Thule Society, which also was against the Bavarian Soviet Republic.

-In May 1919 Freikorps Oberland fought against the Bavarian Soviet Republic.
-Elements of the Freikorps, combined with Freikorps Epp became the Reichswehr brigade 21, which in 1920 fought in the Occupation of the Ruhr.
-The Freikorps itself was dissolved on 21 October 1919.
-However, all members went to Organization Escherich (Georg Escherich).
+In May 1919 the Freikorps Oberland fought against the Bavarian Soviet Republic.
+Elements of the Freikorps, combined with Freikorps Epp became the Reichswehr Brigade 21, which in 1920 fought in the Ruhr uprising.
+The Freikorps itself was dissolved on 21 October 1919. and all the members went to Organization Escherich.

-Therefore, in the Silesian Uprisings 1921 the Freikorps was quickly ready and participated in the conquest of the eponymic hill in Annaberg in Upper Silesia.
-In Upper Silesia the Freikorps also had a propaganda unit.
-It is believed to have ordered the Feme murders and kidnappings.
+In the Silesian Uprisings of 1921 the Freikorps was ready and participated in the conquest of the eponymous hill in Annaberg in Upper Silesia.
+The Bavarians of the Freikorps Oberland were characterized by atrocities towards prisoners of war and the Polish civilians.
+The Freikorps also had a propaganda unit in Upper Silesia.
+It is believed to have ordered Feme murders and kidnappings.
 It had close connections with radical right-wing organizations in Bavaria.
 The murderers of Matthias Erzberger, Heinrich Tillessen and Heinrich Schulz did not only belong to Organization Consul, but also to "Arbeitsgemeinschaft Oberland".(Committee Oberland).
-Some members of Oberland were possibly involved with the murder of USPD politician Karl Gareis (1889-1921).
+Some members of Oberland were possibly involved with the murder of USPD politician Karl Gareis (1889–1921).

 Separation

-In summer 1922 the Bund became separated because of the question whether Bund Oberland should be integrated into Bund Bayern und Reich.
+In summer 1922 the Bund became separated because of the question of whether Bund Oberland should be integrated into Bund Bayern und Reich.
 The civil wing formed Bund Treu Oberland, later Blücherbund.
 The military wing was led by veterinarian Friedrich Weber.

-In 1922 the Bund Oberland had a few hundred members.
-Until November 1923 in Bavaria were around 2000 members.
+In 1922 the Bund Oberland had a few hundred members.By November 1923 there were around 2000 members in Bavaria.
 Amongst them were many students, employees, members of free professions, and also some workers.
-Most of the military leaders were young former officers, who studied meanwhile.
-Most of the members were between 20 and 30 years old and had the experience of fighting either in the World War I or in the fights in Bavaria, Ruhr area or in Upper Silesia.
-They had enough weapons, however many weapons of the Bund were stored and maintained by the Reichswehr.
-Maybe the Bund was supported by the father-in-law of Friedrich Weber, national publisher Julius Friedrich Lehmann.
+Most of the military leaders were young former officers, who were studying.
+Most of the members were between 20 and 30 years old and had the experience of fighting either in the World War I or in the fights in Bavaria, the Ruhr area, or in Upper Silesia.
+They had enough weapons, although many were stored and maintained by the Reichswehr.
+The Bund may have been supported by the father-in-law of Friedrich Weber, national publisher Julius Friedrich Lehmann.